TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

    These four issues act together (not independently), so removing any one of them would not restore the tests.
 Replacing the acrylic with a flatter top surface is a fix, but so is revisiting the CoreXY frame-support geometry, removing or redesigning the mid-span support, and either sourcing TMC2209 boards with finer microstepping or re-budgeting the positional-accuracy target around the drivers that are actually available.
 Reinstating these two tests in a future revision requires addressing all four issues.

-- **UPS Switchover and Power-Loss Recovery — Mid-Move Completion (Exp 13, Criterion #13 — PASS with caveat):** The criterion itself passes cleanly, as 5 / 5 trials recorded zero brownouts, zero Pi reboots, and clean recovery in every case (with measured switchover latency below the oscilloscope's resolution of 0 ms).
-However, in 3 of 4 mid-move trials the move-in-progress did not complete after wall power was cut.
-The system halted safely and resumed cleanly when power was restored, but the move itself was dropped mid-motion.
-This is not a safety finding (no rail dropped and no hardware was at risk), but users should expect that an active move interrupted by a power-loss event may need to be re-issued after power returns.
-Proposed improvement 6 addresses this user-experience gap.
+- **UPS Switchover and Power-Loss Recovery — Mid-Move Completion (Exp 13, Criterion #13 — PASS):** The criterion itself passes cleanly, as 5 / 5 trials recorded zero brownouts, zero Pi reboots, and clean recovery in every case (with measured switchover latency below the oscilloscope's resolution of 0 ms).
+We observed all 4 of the mid-move trials the move-in-progress did complete after wall power was cut.
+The system halted safely and resumed cleanly when power was restored, and the move continued mid-motion.
+-
 ### 13.4 Proposed Improvements
 - **Priority 1:** Retune the CoreXY firmware: increase stepper acceleration and maximum speed
 - **Priority 2:** Add extra cooling mechanisms to Raspberry Pi or on the side of the board near the Pi